13 Lead Generation Landing Page Examples & Best Practices

 8. Easy forms

 Ultimately, the goal of your lead generation landing page is to get visitors to fill out a form.
-Once they make that decision, it’s completely counterproductive to greet them with a form that’s confusing, hard to use, or too long.
+So, obviously you want that process to be frictionless.
+First, choose an online form builder that works for your site.
+Then, find ways to simplify the process for your users.

 To make your lead capture forms as fast and easy to fill out as possible, ask for only the information you really need.
 For example, the customer’s name, email and possibly their phone number.
 If you need to know additional details, reformat your question so it’s multiple choice.

 For example, if you sell software and you want to know your lead’s revenue, format the question like this:

 “What is your annual revenue?”